Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Now you might think that no contract would mean no money-back guarantee.
 The truth is DreamHost has a zero-risk 97-day money-back guarantee.
 That’s the longest time to try a web host that I know of.

-If you need more than one site, and you want to pay month-to-month, iPage can’t help you.
-DreamHost offers a Shared Unlimited plan for $8.95/month that works for an unlimited number of sites:
+DreamHost offers a Shared Unlimited plan that starts at just $2.99/month that works for an unlimited number of sites:

 If you just have one site, Shared Starter is all you need.